Sidewalk Toronto: Criticisms

 According to open-government advocate Bianca Wylie, the fundamental problem of this project is the smart city model itself.
-She argues that the model is formulated because "corporations are seeking to exert influence on urban spaces and democratic governance".
+She argues that the model is formulated because "corporations are seeking to exert influence on urban spaces and democratic governance."
 She claims that not just Sidewalk Labs, but elected officials and politicians of Toronto considered the plan as a way of boosting the economy and brand the city as a world leader supported by a leading tech company.
 Moreover, she argues that these kinds of development projects, especially digital government projects, have been considered as stable financial revenue for the companies involved.
 By embedding a technical product in a government system, it would be extremely difficult to pull out from the system, thus making the government market highly attractive.

 There have also been various criticisms about the proposed civic data trust.
-Opposing the argument that de-identified data is safe to be publicly available, a study published in Science has found that de-identified data can be de-anonymized when a dataset is associated with different datasets.
-Even if the data does remain de-identifiable, the question of data ownership remains; only the managing entity was changed.
+Opposing the argument that data cleared of personal information is safe to be publicly available, a study published in Science has found that this data can be restored to its original state when a dataset is associated with different datasets.
 If a company gained access to that public data, then only the company would earn the revenue.
-The producers of the data are external to those considerations.

 In November 2019, in response to feedback, the proposal for data governance was shifted from recommending an independent Urban Data Trust, to vesting authority in the existing Waterfront Toronto government partnership.